microsoft/mimalloc/readme.md

 ![bench-r5a-rss-1](doc/bench-r5a-rss-1.svg)
 ![bench-r5a-rss-1](doc/bench-r5a-rss-2.svg)

-(note: the _xmalloc-testN_ memory usage should be disregarded is it allocetes more the faster the program runs).
+(note: the _xmalloc-testN_ memory usage should be disregarded is it allocates more the faster the program runs).

 In the first five benchmarks we can see _mimalloc_ outperforms the other allocators moderately, but we also see that all these modern allocators